Christopher Crabb Creeke: Planning Bournemouth

 Creeke was becoming invaluable to most of the major landowners in Bournemouth, but he was also aware that the ad hoc nature of the existing development had left the town in need of proper drains, water supply, roads and refuse collection.
 None of the private estate offices were equal to the task and there was no forum in which to co-ordinate the necessary efforts.
 This situation was finally resolved in 1856, when Parliament, following the due petition from the local property owners, allowed the establishment of the Bournemouth Commissioners, and empowered them to levy a local rate for the improvement of the town and the construction of a pier.
 Unsurprisingly, Creeke was appointed as the surveyor by the Commissioners, and so began a long period during which Creeke advised both the land owners and the Commissioners.
 What emerged was his conception of Bournemouth as a town of meandering roads and large villas in spacious plots that shaped the development of the town.

 Later life

 By 1861, Creeke's younger half-sister Anna had moved to Bournemouth where she appears to have acted as housekeeper and secretary to her brother.
 Creeke lived in several houses that he had designed himself.
 His wife Elisabeth died early in 1881 in Fleet, Lincolnshire.
 Creeke survived her by five years, and died in 1886.
-He was buried in the Wimborne Road cemetery, which had been laid out according to his plans.
+He was buried in the Wimborne Road Cemetery, Bournemouth, which had been laid out according to his plans.
 His crusader type grave is close to the chapel that he designed for the cemetery, and which is now a listed building.

 Legacy

-For someone who contributed so singularly to Bournemouth, Creeke is somewhat forgotten these days.
-A bust of him that once had pride of place at the Town Hall, had been consigned to backroom oblivion in the storerooms of the town museum the Russell-Cotes until its retrieval was championed by local historian John Barker.
-It now graces the Mayor's Parlour.
-There is one other carving of Creeke, commissioned by former mayor Keith Rawlings, and situated outside the conference hall where the major political parties hold their gatherings.
-It celebrates Creeke's work as the surveyor of nuisances and master of the drains, and portrays him sitting on a toilet.

 A new Wetherspoons pub, called "The Christopher Creeke", opened in the Lansdowne area of Bournemouth on 21 August 2009, and closed on 3 April 2022.